cjyuan/cyf-notes/ITP-JS2-Sprint1-PR-comments.md

 #### Sprint-1/interpret/to-pounds.js
  Can we expect this program to work as intended even if we deleted `.padEnd(2, "0")` from the code?

+In this script, when line 14 is executed, could `paddedPenceNumberString.substring(paddedPenceNumberString.length - 2)` ever be shorter than 2 characters?
+In other words, do we really need `.padEnd(2, "0")` in this script?

 ----